Skip to main content

 • Enter redemption limits per coupon code.
 Leave it unlimited.

-• Enter the redemptions per customer: 1 (This is the number of times the coupon can be redeemed per customer as represented by an email address.)
+• Enter the redemptions per customer: 1 (This value is the number of times a shopper, as represented by an email address, can redeem the coupon.)

 1. Click Save.

-Brandon can assign the coupon to a campaign in the Coupon module.
-But remember, he wants to create all the qualifiers and promotions first, and then add them to the campaign.
+You can assign the coupon to a campaign in the Coupon module.
+But remember, you want to create all the qualifiers and promotions first, and then add them to the campaign.

 Customer Groups

-Brandon uses customer groups to show content slots, promotions, and sorting rules to specific customers, providing them with an awesome experience.
+You use customer groups to show content slots, promotions, and sorting rules to specific customers, providing them with an engaging experience.

 Customer Group Types

-Here are the types of customer groups he can configure.
+Here are the types of customer groups that you can configure.

-• System: Pre-existing groups already available in Business Manager.
+• System: Pre-existing groups are available in Business Manager.
 They are Everyone, Registered, and Unregistered.
-You cannot change them.
+You can’t change them.

-• Static: Add shoppers to the group manually one by one, or upload a list of shoppers from your customer relationship management (CRM) system.
+• Static: Add shoppers to the group manually one by one, or upload a list of shoppers from Agentforce Sales or your third-party customer relationship management (CRM) system.

 • Dynamic: Create a membership rule to place customers in a particular group.
 The rules are based on customer data attributes, for example, a customer’s birthday in 30 days.